If you’ve ever wanted to know the ins and outs of bottom lash extensions and how they can transform your look, then this article is for you!

 - Dry and brush: Finally, the lashes will be dried and brushed into place.

 Since I started offering this service, I’ve only had good feedback from my clients.
-They love the look of longer and fuller lashes without having to wear mascara.
+They love how it balances out their upper eyelash extensions and creates a more natural-looking result.

-For lash artists, it’s an additional tool in our toolbox to give our clients the look they desire.
-It’s easy to propose it to your usual upper lash appointment offering.
+For lash artists, it’s an additional tool in our arsenal to give your clients the look they desire.
+It’s easy to propose it as an addition to your usual upper lash appointment offering.

 If you have any questions, please feel free to ask in the comments below.
 I would be happy to chat with you!

 – Asako 🙂